evenstensberg/evenstensberg/posts/reviews.md

 As briefly shown, these two types of roles are dependent on a Product Manager delivering information to them, one being user feedback, the other being a technical requirement or document.
 A routined leader is therefore needed, in order for teams to stay on a positive trajectory.
 Both of the tasks mentioned, needs some sort of recipe, much like composing a dinner that consists of different components together.
 In order to cook the entire dish (your product), you need to do well in both making the main component (i.e meat) as well as the siders (salad).

 This is where the Pull Requests come into play.
-As both designers, product managers and engineers ( designers should have GitHub too, we can fight about it online) needs to communicate, the last step of the train ride is usually the written code.
+As both designers, product managers and engineers (designers should have GitHub too, we can fight about it online) needs to communicate, the last step of the train ride is usually the written code.
 It is easier to iterate on code, than it is to plan first and then write.
 You will remove a chain of dependency because most teams are agile in some way.

 **If you have a good CI, you have a test server your designer could give feedback based upon, which makes things nice.**

 ## Externalizing tools

 As designers nowadays use Figma, developers use GitHub and Product Managers use Jira, you will loose some speed versus quality and deliverables.
-I would say that you need to be able to access the content quickly, either by having a dedicated README for where to find intel at your main documentation source, or have it pasted in red highlights at your doorstep for quick accessability.
+I would say that you need to be able to access the content quickly, either by having a dedicated README for where to find critical information at your main documentation source, or have it pasted in red, capitalized letters at your doorstep for quick accessability.
 Clarity is the important part.
 If you live in three distinct worlds, loss of effectiveness as a result of communication being spread across tools is more likely than speaking two different languages.
-Write good issues, explain precisely and listen to feedback.
+Write good issues, elaborate precisely and listen to feedback.

-For Agile teams, in specific, I cannot say this enough: `"write good issue tickets".toUpperCase();` it will reduce your time to implement drastically because you do not need to browse through a lot of information to implement something or take a portion of the job of your Product Manager.
+For Agile teams, in specific, I cannot say this enough: `"write good issue tickets".toUpperCase();` it will reduce your time to implement drastically because you do not need to browse through a lot of information to implement something or step into the Product Manager role.

 In Code Reviews, technical talk wins, i.e "The button does not show when hovering" versus "I cannot press this button, is my internet not working?", as it vague and does not convey action or constructiveness towards a fix.